Updated: Mar 6

 The reason people worship idols is the same illusion of knowledge.
 They think they understand that which is ideal.
-They all it God.
+They call it God.
 But they don’t know anything.
 They merely think they do.
 Most of their ideas are culturally programmed at best.
 A man born in the west has a different idol of God than a man born in the east does.
 They have been programmed differently.
 But they both think they are right.
 Since people worship idols whose attributes are culturally programmed, imposed rather than revealed, those who control culture can use these idols to manipulate them.
-Therefore, at the root of religious conflict is “the eternal sin of knowledge”.
+Therefore, at the root of religious conflict is knowledge.
 Man thinks that he knows God when he knows really nothing.
 What he knows and worships is just his idol.

 Going back to women, we can see how women can be manipulated with their idols.
 In India, women worship actors and cricketers, so these men can be used to inculcate in women whatever values the rulers want to see.
 In the US, women worship popstars and basketball players.
 Thus, they were used to disseminate leftist propaganda.
 I am drawing parallels to how people are manipulated with their idols.
 The only woman who can’t be programmed this way is the one who understands that people are like a field of wheat.
 The quality of kernels depends on proper irrigation, soil, and sunlight.
 There is no ideal kernel.
 There are definitely bad ones, which is all we know.